deettzz/HackMIT2022/README.md

 ### How to Use

 Clone the entire repository.
 Run the WineAboutIt.py script.
 Make sure the necessary python libraries are installed.
-Once sucessfully run, a window will pop up with the tool.
-Enter sugar and alcohol content values of the wine in percentages.
-A rating of the wine will be returned!!
+Once successfully run, a window will pop up with the tool.
+Enter sugar and alcohol content percentage values of the wine.
+A rating of the wine will be displayed!!